Richard Turner (magician): Career

 Turner's audiences have included Jimmy Stewart, Gene Kelly, Johnny Carson, Bob Hope, Muhammad Ali, and Secretary of State Colin Powell, who joined Turner and his wife at one of their school programs.
 Turner auditioned for and was hired by his employers without revealing his visual impairment, and he never informs his audiences he is blind.

-The United States Playing Card Company employs his services as a "touch analyst" to evaluate the texture, flexibility and cut of dozens of decks of cards each year.
+The United States Playing Card Company employs his services as a "touch analyst" to evaluate the texture, flexibility, and cut of dozens of decks of cards each year.

 Although semi-retired, Turner appears several weeks a year at The Magic Castle, performs his act and presents lectures to his peers, and performs at private parties at the Buckhorn Saloon & Museum in his hometown of San Antonio, Texas.
 He has also appeared in a Penguin Live lecture where he details some of the work on his award-winning false dealing.

-In 2008 he toured as part of a stage show called Hoodwinked with Todd Robbins, Bob Arno and Banachek.
+In 2008, he toured as part of a stage show called Hoodwinked with Todd Robbins, Bob Arno, and Banachek.

 In 2010, Turner was asked by director Terrence Malick to cheat Brad Pitt's character at the blackjack table in the film The Tree of Life.

+Screening in theatres in 2024, the documentary Lost In The Shuffle sees Shawn Farquhar explore the centuries old mysteries hidden in a deck of cards while visiting fellow magicians, including Turner, to explore their favourite card tricks.

 Personal life

 Turner is married to Kim Turner (née Miller).
 They have a son.

-When Turner was eleven years old, he created a puzzle game called "Batty", inspired by the game Tower of Hanoi.
-In May 2011 he released his fourth version.
-Batty has eleven levels of difficulty ranging from an uncomplicated Level 3 through the extremely complex Level 11.
+When Turner was eleven years old, he created a puzzle game called Batty, inspired by the game Tower of Hanoi.
+In May 2011, he released his fourth version.
+Batty features eleven levels of difficulty, ranging from an uncomplicated Level 3 through the extremely complex Level 11.
 While a Level 3 can be resolved by an elementary school student in six or seven moves, mastering Level 11 demands far greater mathematical acumen, requiring between 1,023 and 2,047 moves without a single mistake.